Skip to Main Content

 1. Who heads the Judicial Branch?

-Under state law, the Chief Justice of the Supreme Court is the head of the Judicial Branch and is responsible for its administration.
+The Chief Justice of the Supreme Court is the head of the Judicial Branch and is responsible for its administration.
 See Section 51-1b of the Connecticut General Statutes.
 The chief court administrator is responsible for the day-to-day management of the Judicial Branch.

 2. What does the chief court administrator do?